 James J. Hill

 James J. Hill was born in 1838 in Rockwood, Ontario, to a farming family.
 He experienced a tumultuous childhood in which he lost the sight in one eye and his father died.
 In 1856, with his dreams of becoming a physician fading, he moved to St. Paul, Minnesota, where he worked in various stores and warehouses.
-After a decade of bouncing from job to job he founded a business which housed and transported freight, then created a steamboat company.
-His interest in transportation was piqued by his early recognition of the need for an efficient system for moving goods and people in the upper Mississippi river valley.
+After a decade of bouncing from job to job he founded a business that housed and transported freight, then created a steamboat company.
+His interest in transportation was piqued by his early recognition of the need for an efficient system for moving goods and people in the upper Mississippi River valley.
 This interest broadened after he won a contract to supply coal to the St. Paul and Pacific Railroad, leading to the creation of the Northwestern Fuel Company in 1875.

 Hill was not alone in believing the time had arrived for more transcontinentals, and his rival Henry Villard built the Northern Pacific Railroad to compete with Hill’s Great Northern.
 The ensuing competition between the parallel lines caused profits to fall and, in 1896, persuaded Hill to cooperate with railroad financier J. P. Morgan in purchasing the nearly bankrupt Northern Pacific.
 Five years later they bought a controlling interest in the Chicago, Burlington, and Quincy Railroad, giving Hill’s roads direct access to Chicago.
 Morgan and Hill established a holding company called Northern Securities to defeat an attempt by their great rival Edward Harriman to purchase the Burlington line himself.